Null2424/Null2424/README.md

-- 👋 Hi, I’m @Null2424
+Hi, I’m @Null2424 👋.
+I'm an 18-year-old computer science major at Iowa State University.
+I have a year of experience in Python, Java, JavaScript, Node.js, and Three.js.

-- 👀 I’m interested in military technologies and programming
+- 👀 I’m interested in programming and military technologies like tanks and fighter jets.
-- 🌱 I’m currently learning javascript, nodejs, and threejs.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have Aphantasia meaning I can't picture anything in my mind
+- ⚡ Fun fact: I have Aphantasia, meaning I can't picture anything in my mind

 <!---
 Null2424/Null2424 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.